KuroiRaku/COMP371OpenGL/README.md

 ## Grid and Lines
 The grid is made up of a series of lines 128 x 128 with equal length spreading across the x,z plane\
-The lines are made in the length of 7 grid units apart going in the x,y,z axis.
-We binded a separate shader to achieve the different colors of each line.
+The lines are made in the length of 7 grid units apart going in the x,y,z axis\ We binded a separate shader to achieve the different colors of each line.

 ## The Models
 We only have 4 team members now so we made 4 models.
 We used the Vertex Array method of creating the models and modelled them using triangle primitives.
-Each team members model was placed in a separate class for ease of separation.\
+Each team members model was placed in a separate class for ease of separation.

 ## The Camera
-We used the Model View Projection approach to modelling the 3d world with the camera position changing the values.
-These are the camera controls:\
+We used the Model View Projection approach to modelling the 3d world with the camera position changing the values\ These are the camera controls:\
 While right mouse button click and move the mouse in x direction: pan camera in X direction\
 While middle button is pressed and move the mouse in y direction: tilt camera in Y direction\
 While left mouse button click: zoom in or out